DFKI-NI/robot_api/README.md

 ### Actions

 Action can be implemented in any form you want.
 Preferably, each action has only one specific purpose.
-Convenience methods are available as class methods of `Base` or extensions, for example, and they delegate action execution to specific implementations based on the parameter values. `Base.move()` demonstrates a sample implementation of this concept.
+Convenience methods should be available as class methods of `Base` or extensions, for example, and they delegate action execution to specific implementations based on the parameter values. `Base.move()` demonstrates a sample implementation of this concept.